 Clarifying The $250,000 / $500,000 Tax-Free Home Sale Profit Rule

 The tax-free profit exclusion rule essentially says if you are single, you can earn up to $250,000 in tax-free profits.
 If you are a married couple, you can earn up to $500,000 as a married couple.
 This tax-free exclusion rule is one of the reasons why real estate is my favorite asset class to build wealth for regular folks.

 The higher the federal marginal income tax bracket you're in, the more valuable the tax-free home sale profit rule becomes.
-For example, imagine if President Biden raises the highest marginal tax rate to 39.6%.
+For example, imagine if taxes are increased back to 39.6% for the highest marginal federal rate.
 To earn $500,000 in profits after tax, you would need to have a gross profit of roughly $833,000!

 The tax-free profit rule seems straight forward.
 However, there may be some confusion if you rent out the house before a sale.
-So let's clarify using an example!
+So let's clarify using an example.
+For background, I own multiple rental properties and have sold a property before.
+Real estate is my favorite asset class to build wealth and accounts for about 40% of my net worth.

+Clarifying The $250,000 / $500,000 Tax-Free Home Sale Profit Rule